Pool Servers

 Claiming a Pool Server

-If no pool server is available in the requested region and size, PlayFlow falls back to launching a new server on demand.
+When pool servers are available and none matches the requested region and size, PlayFlow will fall back to launching a new server on demand.
 Your game logic does not need to handle this distinction — the API response format is the same either way.

 Identifying Pool Servers

-Pool servers are visible in the server list alongside on-demand servers.
-You can identify them by theis_pool_server field:
+Once the feature ships, pool servers will be visible in the server list alongside on-demand servers, identifiable by theis_pool_server field:

 - Maximum 10 servers per region per compute size in the pool configuration

-- Pool reconciliation runs automatically approximately every 5 minutes to provision or remove servers to match the target count
+- Pool reconciliation will run automatically to provision or remove servers to match the target count (not active while the feature is disabled)

 - Good Fit